Managing R

 ...additional key=value pairs

-The .Renviron file is most useful for defining sensitive information such as API keys (such as GitHub, Twitter, or Posit Connect) as well as R specific environment variables like the history size (R_HISTSIZE=100000) and default library locations R_LIBS_USER.
+• Most useful for defining sensitive information like API keys (e.g., GitHub, Twitter, or Posit Connect), as well as R-specific environment variables like the history size (R_HISTSIZE=100000) and default library locations R_LIBS_USER.

 .Rprofile

-The .Rprofile file contains R code to be run when R starts up.
-It is run after the .Renviron file is sourced.
+• Contains R code that is run when R starts up, after the .Renviron file is sourced.

-.Rprofile files are user-controllable files to set options and environment variables. .Rprofile files can be either at the user or project level.
-User-level .Rprofile files live in the base of the user’s home directory, and project-level .Rprofile files live in the base of the project directory.
+• Can be located either at the user or project level.
+User-level .Rprofile files live in the base of the user’s home directory.
+Project-level .Rprofile files live in the base of the project directory.

 A simple example of a .Rprofile is: